 Fundraising goals for 2019 and beyond.

 The growing population at the school means that despite the construction of 2 classrooms, and the installation of classroom dividers to create more space, we are low on room!
 Based on the previous constructions, we anticipate this to cost £7000 for a pair of classrooms.

-As detailed above, we would like to bring in a partner organisation with a specialist in education to implement and monitor a Teacher Training Program to improve educational standards at the school.
+We would like to bring in a partner organisation with a specialist in education to develop a bespoke teacher training package to train and mentor the teachers and school leaders at the school.

 School Lunch Programme - £1,300

-The lunch programme is going strong but continues to require funding, especially with the increasing population at the school.
+The lunch programme is going strong but continues to require funding.
 This provides a meal of maize-based porridge, supplemented with ground nuts and milk for additional nutrition.
-We have also introduced a basic lunch for teachers.
+We will also be introducing a basic lunch for teachers.